Ilanko365/CODSOFT/README.md

 An engaging and easy-to-navigate digital restaurant menu designed for kiosks, tablets, or online ordering platforms.

 **Highlights:**
-- Categorized menu layout (Starters, Mains, Desserts, Beverages)
+- Categorized menu layout (Breakfast, Lunch, Snacks, Dinner)
 - Clean typography, visuals, and color scheme
 - User-focused flow for browsing and selection